K-space in magnetic resonance imaging

-In magnetic resonance imaging (MRI), k-space is the 2D or 3D Fourier transform of the image measured.
+In magnetic resonance imaging (MRI), the k-space or reciprocal space (a mathematical space of spatial frequencies) is obtained as the 2D or 3D Fourier transform of the image measured.

 It was introduced in 1979 by Likes and in 1983 by Ljunggren and Twieg.

 In MRI physics, complex values are sampled in k-space during an MR measurement in a premeditated scheme controlled by a pulse sequence, i.e. an accurately timed sequence of radiofrequency and gradient pulses.
 In practice, k-space often refers to the temporary image space, usually a matrix, in which data from digitized MR signals are stored during data acquisition.
 When k-space is full (at the end of the scan) the data are mathematically processed to produce a final image.
 Thus k-space holds raw data before reconstruction.